AlejoM1908/showcase/content/docs/Workshops/terrain_generation/mach_bands.md

   }
 }
 ```
-Here we have one of the mos important things that you have to do; a matrix, with this matrix you'll be able to modify every point position according whit the perlin noise and the map function
+Here we have one of the most important things that you have to do; a matrix, with this matrix you'll be able to modify every point position according whit the perlin noise and the map function
 {{< /tab >}}

 {{< tab "Creating the Triangles" >}}